Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Auxiliary results on integration with respect to white noise

 \section{Auxiliary results on integration with respect to white noise}

 Here we collect various auxiliary results on stochastic integration \wrt Gaussian white noise.
-Starting with a recall on the construction of stochastic integrals in subsection \ref{subsec:appendix_white_noise}, subsections~\ref{subsec:appendix_covariance_formulas}, \ref{subsec:appendix_transformation_results}, and \ref{subsec:appendix_differentiability} concern covariance formulas, integral transformations, and differentiability properties, respectively.
+Starting with a recap of the construction of stochastic integrals in Subsection \ref{subsec:appendix_white_noise}, Subsections~\ref{subsec:appendix_covariance_formulas}, \ref{subsec:appendix_transformation_results}, and \ref{subsec:appendix_differentiability} concern covariance formulas, integral transformations, and differentiability properties, respectively.